Norwegian Star: History

 In March 2015, the ship was brought to Vigor Industrial's dry dock in Portland, Oregon for maintenance, including repairs to the Azipod units.
 During the refit, maintenance was performed on its bow thrusters and stabilizers, as well as the Azipod units, ballast and bilge piping were replaced, a low-resistance silicone paint aimed at increasing fuel efficiency was applied to the hull, and the release mechanisms for the lifeboat tenders were upgraded.
 The Norwegian Stars dining and entertainment spaces were also renovated and digital signage, first introduced on the Norwegian Breakaway, was installed.

-Norwegian Star underwent a refurbishment in summer 2018 during which it received the Sky High Bar (which replaced the Bier Garten), the Bliss Ultra Lounge (which replaced Spinnaker Lounge) and the adults-only Spice H2O.
+Norwegian Star underwent a refurbishment in summer 2018 during which it received the Sky High Bar (which replaced the Bier Garten), the Bliss Ultra Lounge (replaced Spinnaker Lounge, which moved to the former Observation Lounge) and the adults-only Spice H2O.
 Additionally, all cabins and suites were outfitted with USB charging ports.

+The Norwegian Star was refurbished again in 2021.
+The Spinnaker Lounge was replaced with additional cabins.
+In 2024, it received Starlink high-speed internet.